Contacting the media

 To the Editor:

 Just in time for the new school year, [your school/organization name] has answered the pleas of local families by providing an affordable, quality afterschool program for students in grades six to eight.
 The demand for supervised afterschool programs is great.
 More than 30 million school-age children have both parents working outside the home.
-Furthermore, 11.3 million “latchkey children” go home after school each day to a house with no adult supervision, and without the opportunities to learn that afterschool programs can provide.
+Furthermore, 25 million students would be in programs if one was available and affordable but instead are without the opportunities to learn that afterschool programs can provide.

-Afterschool programs provide that needed alternative while helping children with their studies and providing a range of enrichment activities.
+Afterschool programs provide the opportunities that young people want to learn, grow, and thrive, while helping children with their studies and providing a range of enrichment activities.
 [Insert examples of how your afterschool program is helping your community.
 Example: Just For Kids provides three hours of supervised afterschool activities, including homework assistance, arts and crafts, and recreation.
 Rivertowne Student Success is proud to take a leadership role in the burgeoning afterschool movement and excited about the chance to provide our children with a positive afternoon alternative to the streets.]

 Sincerely,